 The Birth of the Village Creek Greenway

-The Freshwater Land Trust’s Champions for Village Creek Greenway, the Southern Environmental Center and the Jefferson County Department of Health have teamed up to construct and maintain a trail that starts near the headwaters of Village Creek.
+The Freshwater Land Trust’s Champions for Village Creek Greenway, the Southern Environmental Center and the Jefferson County Department of Health have teamed up to construct and maintain a trail that starts near the headwaters of Village Creek, made possible through funding from a Five Star National Fish and Wildlife Foundation grant in partnership with Southern Company.

 Plans for the Village Creek Greenway, which will eventually stretch 26 miles from Roebuck to Ensley, include viewing stations and signage which will educate visitors about the efforts to restore and beautify Village Creek.